OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - go to top of page when scrimba or projectpage is clicked ✅
     - change h2 to white? ✅
     - fix nav color once clicked ✅
-    - 404 not found page
+    - 404 not found page ✅

-    - change section layout name to main-grid
-    - format CSS
+    - format CSS ✅
-    - check classNames for readability
+    - check classNames for readability ✅

     - add a scroll to top button
     - or a fixed header ✅